anhducad1111/VKU_SM/README.md

 ## Getting Started
 1. Clone this repository to your local machine.
 2. Open a terminal and navigate to the project directory.
-3. Run `yarn install` or `npm install` to install the project dependencies.
+3. Run `yarn` or `npm install` to install the project dependencies.
 4. Connect your Android device or start an emulator.
-5. Run `npx react-native run-android` to start the application on your Android device or emulator.
+5. Run `yarn android` to start the application on your Android device or emulator.

 For more information on React Native and how to develop mobile applications, refer to the official [React Native documentation](https://reactnative.dev/docs/getting-started).

+To add the Firebase configuration to the project, follow these steps:

+1. Create a file named `firebaseConfig.js` in the project directory.
+2. Open the `firebaseConfig.js` file and add the necessary Firebase configuration code.
+3. Save the file.

+Make sure to replace the necessary values in the Firebase configuration code with your own Firebase project credentials.

+Once you have added the Firebase configuration, you can use Firebase services in your VKU_SM mobile application.